flutter/website/src/docs/development/tools/android-studio.md

 To see the stats about which widgets are being rebuilt, and how often, click **Show widget rebuild information** in the **Performance** pane.
-The exact count of the rebuilds for this frame shows in the second column from the right.
+The exact count of the rebuilds for this frame displays in the second column from the right.
 For a high number of rebuilds, a yellow spinning circle displays.
 The column to the far right shows how many times a widget was rebuilt since entering the current screen.